mlavagniUT/elk-project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat and metricbeat configuration files to ansible container.
 - Update the configuration files to include the IP address of Elk Server
-- Run the playbook, and navigate to "http:// <ElkServer IP>:5601/app/kibana#/home" to check that the installation worked as expected.
+- Run the playbook, and navigate to "http:// <ElkServer IP address>:5601/app/kibana#/home" to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_